The Art of Inner Health

 Regular practice of qigong quiets the mind, calms the emotions and enhances internal awareness, mindfulness and inner stillness.
 As with all daily health practices, the purpose is to create and develop harmony within the body, mind and spirit so that you experience greater health and ease in life.

-Want to learn more, or perhaps do Qigong?
-Call to find out when it’s happening, I’d love to share.
+Want to learn more?
+Call to find out when Qigong is happening, I’d love to share.

 Or, Call or Text (559) 786-3358 anytime to schedule an appointment.